Dress shoes with white soles are a lot more popular today than they were a decade ago, and it isn’t hard to understand why:

 Crossover Longwing

-Not too round but not too pointy, it manages to find that sweet spot between formal wear and casual shoes, making them damn near perfect dress shoes for everything from a job interview to a casual first date.
+Not too round but not too pointy, it manages to find that sweet spot between formal and casual, making them great for everything from a job interview to a casual first date.

 Great Looking and very comfortable